openapi-sourcetools

 The openapi-processpaths and openapi-frequencies were intended to obtain data about how much various paths are used.
 Arguably simple to implement even though need for these may be low.

-These programs do not verify that the documents fed to them comply with any OpenAPI version.
+None of these programs verify that the documents fed to them comply with any OpenAPI version.
 If the document is close enough, processing will succeed.

 openapi-addschemas